 These are so great to bring to parties.
 One sheet pan makes 40 bars, so there are plenty to share.

 The combination of butter and shortening create the perfect texture.
+You can taste the hints of vanilla almond extract and they are rich with a buttery flavor.
 When made into bars they are even easier to make—no cutting or rolling out the dough!
+As an added bonus, you don’t need to chill the dough!

 Frosting these sugar cookie bars couldn’t be simpler, just wait for the cookie crust to cool then spread with frosting.
 No special technique required and they turn out perfect every time.